 Due Completion: 24 March 2018

-The Coal Loader Platform is due to open on Sat 24 March 2018!
+The Coal Loader Platform opened on 24 March 2018.

-The last main stage of the redevelopment of the Coal Loader Centre for Sustainability - a major milestone of the Waverton Peninsula Strategic Master Plan - is the creation of one of Sydney’s largest publicly accessible green roof spaces on the old coal-loading platform.
+The last main stage of the redevelopment of the Coal Loader Centre for Sustainability - a major milestone of the Waverton Peninsula Strategic Master Plan - has been the creation of one of Sydney’s largest publicly accessible green roof spaces.

-The concrete and sandstone platform structure is one hectare in size (you could fit seven Olympic-sized swimming pools side by side along its length) and designed to be a multi-purpose recreational space with spectacular views of the harbour.
+On the old coal-loading platform, the concrete and sandstone structure is one hectare (seven Olympic-sized swimming pools would fit side by side along its length) and designed to be a multi-purpose recreational space with spectacular views of the harbour.

 The platform provides opportunities for learning and social interaction in an "outdoor classroom" environment - in keeping with the’ hands-on’ philosophy of the Centre for Sustainability.